 What if I sign onto Power Active but sign a PPA later?

-There is flexibility, particularly in later years with rolling strategies to consider not only the ASX but also potentially wind and solar from a PPA or a Virtual Generation Agreement to meet some or a portion of your load.
+There is flexibility, particularly in later years with rolling strategies to consider not only the ASX but also potentially wind and solar from a PPA to meet some or a portion of your load.
 These decisions to sign up for five to ten years can take longer to get across the line in businesses, therefore you may not be in a position to sign one immediately, though it is certainly something we can weave in with Power Active.

 How long do I need to sign a Power Active agreement for?
 Is it best to sign two, three or five years?